Livecast71/flutter_demo/README.md

 ### Favorites System
 - Tap any guitar brand item to toggle it as a favorite
 - Favorite status is indicated by a heart icon (filled for favorites, outline for non-favorites)
+- **Guitar sounds**: Plays a random guitar chord sound (C, G, A, D, or E major) when adding favorites
+- Confetti animation with stars and hearts when adding favorites
 - Favorites are synchronized across both tabs and synced via iCloud

 ### Tab Navigation